 Naming our cars may make us feel safe

 Whether your car is called, "Buffy," "Bruiser," or "Belladonna," Americans enjoy naming their cars.
 Some of us even talk to our cars, especially in situations we can't control such as when "Gigi" won't start or the "Mean Green Machine" blows a tire.
 Despite our trepidation, calling the car by name and coaxing it to start in a loving tone makes us feel as though we're with a trusted friend that's just having a moment.
-As crazy as it sounds, a car with a name is a friend.

 Naming our cars make them seem human